 When deploying an Elastic Stack application, the operator generates a set of credentials essential for the operation of that application.
-Examples of these generated credentials include the default
+For example, these generated credentials include the default

 kubectl get secret -l eck.k8s.elastic.co/credentials=true

-elastic user from the quickstart example, execute the following command:
+elastic user from the quickstart example, use the following command:

 kubectl delete secret quickstart-es-elastic-user